 - 1. Collect and prepare all equipment, including sample bottles and labels. - a.
 Load GPS sampling coordinates in GPS (accuracy ±4 m). - 2.
-Pre-print adhesive labels (Figure 4) for sample bottles and data sheets on all-weather paper (label template are available in the Sampling Support Library or RD[05]). - a.
-Labels must be filled out using pencil or ethanol-safe pen in the field. - b.
-Use the following naming convention for sample IDs (see Table 5): - SITE.YYYYMMDD.samplerType.sampleNumber[.DNA] - i.
+Pre-print human-readable adhesive labels (Figure 4) for sample bottles and data sheets on all-weather paper (label template are available in the Sampling Support Library or RD[05]). - a.
+Labels must be pre-printed or filled out using pencil or ethanol-safe pen in the field. - b.
+Use the following naming convention for sample IDs (see Table 5).
+Sample IDs written on the physical sample label must match the sample ID generated by the mobile app.

+SITE.YYYYMMDD.samplerType.sampleNumber[.DNA]

+- i.
 SITE = 4 letter site code - ii.
 YYYYMMDD = Collection date - iii. samplerType = Type of sampling equipment used, see Table 5. - iv. sampleNumber = Numbers 1-3, corresponds to one of three samples.
 Does not need to be directly linked to a specific location. - v.
 [DNA] = Append to sample ID if this is a DNA sample.

-Title: AOS Protocol and Procedure: 2 Date: 02/08/2017 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: F
+Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G